French Classes Portland Winter 2014

-The Alliance's 10-week spring term runs April 1 through June 8, 2013.
-The following term (the summer term) will run June 24 to August 31.
+The Alliance's 10-week winter term runs January 6 through March 15, 2013.
+The following term (the Spring term) will run March 31 to June 7.
 The program includes classes for adults and a separate program for children.
 Private lessons are also available.
 Take our online placement test to assess your level or call our office at 503.223.8388 to discuss your needs.
 Note that we refer to the international standard CECR to describe levels: A1-A2 Basic/Beginner, B1-B2 Intermediate/Independent, C1-C2 Proficient/Advanced.
-Spring term classes are currently in session - please call the office for availabilities.
-Summer Term will run from June 24 - August 31.

 Immediately following the True Beginner Classes, this series of Latitudes 102 to 105 classes (CECR A1-A2) develops the student's comprehension and speaking skills to include making requests, conjugating verbs, expressing quantities, speaking of the immediate past and future, and more.